-- P2P WiFi: similar to WiFi speeds
+- WiFi Direct: similar to WiFi speeds

 How much data can Ditto hold?
 How big can a Ditto document be?

 There isn't a size limit to a Ditto document or store.
 Like other databases, Ditto will use as much data as you insert into the device.
-Controlling the size of Ditto in your app is completely up to your descretion.
+Controlling the size of Ditto in your app is completely up to your discretion.